×

 Program Fees

-The Summer Scholars are responsible for the actual cost/responsibility of travel to and from the program on the first and last day.
+The Summer Scholars are responsible for the cost/responsibility of travel to and from the program on the first and last day.
 In addition, any spending or pocket money is to be supplied by the student or his/her family.
 The participants will need to bring their own linens and towels.
 There are stores on campus where personal items (toothpaste, deodorant, candy, etc.) may be purchased.

 Evaluation of Student Performance